 Look for Quick and Easy Customization

 With a business website, you can’t really have a design that 10 of your competitors also use.
 Also, to create a sustainable online brand, you will need a logo, a certain mix of colors, typography controls, and stock images.
 Also, you would ideally not want to pay a professional web designer to get things done for you.
 There are, thankfully, a lot of website builders that offer easy to use design customization using drag and drop content elements and a WYSIWYG editor.
 Lesser the time you have to spend in the design, better it is for you.
 So, user experience in terms of the design customization becomes very important.
-Before you finalize a best website builder, make sure that you:
+Before you finalize a Website Templates, make sure that you:

 - Try out the basic website creation experience; most builders offer free trial period of 14 days or 1 month.